The Precast/Prestressed Concrete Institute

 • Fun

-This level of specificity provided a common language to describe the professional environment PCI sought to achieve.
-It also brought objectivity to conversations about attitude and behavior.
+This level of clarity fostered a shared language for PCI’s professional environment and brought objectivity to conversations about attitudes and behaviors.

-With this framework in place, we proceeded to explore how PCI could enhance internal service among the team and throughout departments.
-To create ownership in the process and advance the initiative, PCI leadership appointed a Culture Committee.
-The committee identified communication, trust, and conflict resolution as competencies for ongoing development.
+With its cultural framework in place, PCI explored ways to enhance internal service.
+Leadership appointed a Culture Committee to oversee the initiative.
+The committee identified communication, trust, and conflict resolution as key competencies for ongoing development.

 The Results

-• Communicate and share vision, values, and goals across the association
+• Share vision and goals effectively across the organization.